wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 ```
 The first line is just to check whether the console is working ;)

-You can search the standard library for "@test" to get some more examples.
+You can search the standard library for "@Test" to get some more examples.